dhansel/smon6502/README.md

 ## Configuring SMON 6502

-There are three basic settings that can be changed by modified by changing
+There are three basic settings that can be changed by modifying the `config.asm` file:
   - RAM size (default: 16k).
 RAM is assumed to occupy the address space from $0 to the RAMTOP setting.
     For example, if you have 32K of RAM then set RAMTOP to $7FFF
   - VIA location (default: $6000).
 Change this if the location of the VIA differs from the default setting.
   - UART driver.
 Communication with SMON works via RS232 protocol.
-By default, SMON is configured to use the 6522 VIA as a pseudo UART.
-Alternatively, a Motorola MC6850 UART can be used by changing the corresponding setting in config.asm.
-Support for other UARTs can easily be implemented by adjusting the uart_6850.asm file to your specific UART.
+The following UARTs are supported at this point:
+    - *Pseudo-UART using 6522 VIA (default)*.
+This emulates a UART using the 6522 VIA present in Ben Eater's design.
+      The serial parameters can be modified at the top of `uart_via.asm` and default to 1200 baud 8N1.
+      Note that on a 1MHz system baud rates above 1200 may lead to corruption of received data.
+    - *Motorola MC6850*.
+If you choose this UART in the config.asm file you can configure it in the `uart_6850.asm` file, most importantly the base address (default is $8100) and the serial parameters.

 ## Compiling SMON 6502